nnn

 Quick Answer

-These are the exact products we recommend to 5,000+ patients annually at Balance Foot & Ankle in Howell & Bloomfield Hills, MI.
+These are the exact products we recommend to 5,000+ patients annually at Balance Foot & Ankle in Howell & podiatrist in Bloomfield Hills, MI.

 Vicks VapoRub contains thymol and camphor, which have mild antifungal properties in lab studies.
 However, clinical evidence for treating toenail fungus is limited to one small study showing partial improvement after 48 weeks.
 Vicks may help mild surface discoloration but cannot penetrate thick, distorted nails.
 For moderate to severe toenail fungus, professional treatment (laser therapy, oral antifungals, or prescription topicals) provides significantly higher cure rates.